harshitha-86/Original-signal-retrieval-from-mixture-using-ICA/README.md

 # Unsupervised Learning
-## Project: Retrieval of original signals from a mix using Independent Component Analysis (ICA)
+## Project: Retrieval of original signals from a mix using Independent Component Analysis (ICA) in Machine Learning.

 ### Install